ietf-wg-bpf/ebpf-docs/rst/btf.rst

 Introduction
 ===============

-BTF (BPF Type Format) is the metadata format which encodes the debug info related to BPF program/map.
-The name BTF was used initially to describe data types.
-The BTF was later extended to include function info for defined subroutines, and line info for source/line information.
+BTF (BPF Type Format) is a metadata format that encodes information related to eBPF programs and maps.
+The name BTF was used initially to describe data types, but was later extended to include function info for defined subroutines, and line info for source/line information.

-The debug info is used for map pretty print, function signature, etc. The function signature enables better bpf program/function kernel symbol.
-The line info helps generate source annotated translated byte code, jited code and verifier log.

-The BTF specification contains two parts,
-  * BTF kernel API
-  * BTF ELF file format

-The kernel API is the contract between user space and kernel.
-The kernel verifies the BTF info before using it.
-The ELF file format is a user space contract between ELF file and libbpf loader.

-The type and string sections are part of the BTF kernel API, describing the debug info (mostly types related) referenced by the bpf program.
-These two sections are discussed in details in :ref:`BTF_Type_String`.
+This specification defines a number of data blobs that can be used in files, such as in the `eBPF profile for ELF files <elf.rst>`_ and in platform-specific APIs.

 .. _BTF_Type_String: